growthbook/growthbook-js/README.md

 ### SPA support

-With a Single Page App (SPA), you need to update the client when the URL changes:
+With a Single Page App (SPA), you need to update the client on navigation in order to target tests based on URL:

 ```ts
 client.setUrl(newUrl);